Breinify/brein-api-library-ios/README.md

 ### Step 3: Configure the Library

-The Breinify SDK needs to be configured with an instance of BreinConfig containing a valid API-key and a secret (optional).
+The BreinifyApi needs to be configured with an instance of BreinConfig containing a valid API-key and a secret (optional).

 This would look like this: